 MEDICAL STUDY: SMARTPHONES CAN CAUSE BLINDNESS

-A new study reveals that people are going temporarily blind from using their smartphone in the dark.
+A new study reveals that people are going temporarily blind from using their smartphone in the dark, this could be seen as something simliar to who have experienced eye strain computer use.
 The good news is that I’m going to share some quick and easy tips to help save your eyes.

 WHY TWO WOMEN WENT BLIND